Enhanced Detection of Tiny Objects in Aerial Images: Experiments and Results

 \subsection{Datasets}

-\textbf{Modified DOTAv2.0.} Given the focus of this research on enhancing the detection of tiny objects, a dataset tailored to such targets was essential.
-To this end, we modified the original DOTA 2.0 dataset by selectively retaining only those object categories that consistently exhibit small spatial footprints in aerial imagery.
+\textbf{Modified DOTAv2.0.} We modified the original DOTA 2.0 dataset by selectively retaining only those object categories that consistently exhibit small spatial footprints in aerial imagery.
 The resulting modified dataset comprises five classes: \textit{small vehicle, large vehicle, ship, plane, and storage tank}.
-Since the modified dataset was used, the evaluation could not be done through evaluation server but was performed locally using the test set.
-The dataset is in the repository.
+Since the modified dataset was used, the evaluation could not be done through evaluation server but was performed locally using the validation set.
+The dataset is fully reproducible and the method is provided in the repository.
+Refer to Table~\ref{tab:dataset_size_comparison}, the retained objects occupy approximately \textbf{2214 pixels² (47×47)}.

+\textbf{VisDrone.} We also evaluated on the VisDrone benchmark in Table~\ref{tab:backbone-attention} and Table~\ref{tab:state-of-the-art} to assess generalization and enable fair comparison.
+Since the VisDrone server is currently unavailable, we used the validation set for evaluation.

 \begingroup \endgroup